 Inhibitor of CYP enzymes 1A2(potent), 2C9, 2C19, and 3A4

-Titration of the controlled-release preparation: Start with 100 mg at bedtime, increase as needed and tolerated at intervals of at least one week.
+The usual adult dose for both the immediate-release and controlled-release formulation is the same: 100 to 300 mg/day.
+Titration of the controlled-release preparation: Start with 100 mg at bedtime and then increase as needed and tolerated at intervals of at least one week.
 Dividing the dose is not needed.

 (Titration of the immediate-release preparation: Start with 50 mg at bedtime.
 Increase by 50 mg every 4 to 7 days as needed and tolerated.
 Daily doses over 100mg should be given in divided doses.
 If the doses are not equal, the larger dose should be given at bedtime.)

 In the USA, both generic fluvoxamine extended-release and brand name Luvox CR are available 100 mg and 150 mg capsules.

 Immediate-release fluvoxamine (Luvox®), which I do not usually recommend, is available as 25 mg, 50 mg, and 100 mg tablets.

 Potential side effects

 Please see THIS PAGE for a handout listing the common and less common side effects of fluvoxamine along with the percentages of patients who report them.